michellew0ng/VaseParametricModeller/README.md

 # Vase Parametric Modeller
-# by Michelle Wong on 24th April
+**by Michelle Wong on 24th April 2024**
-DM3D Final Project at the Universidad Politecnica de Valencia
+_DM3D Final Project at the Universidad Politecnica de Valencia_

 This program generates a 'Z-shaped' vase as an ASCII STL file when given 3 height parameters and 4 radius parameters.
 Resolution ranges between a possible 8 and 128 faces around the circumference of the base.